Whatever needs repairing, we can fix it...

 This Persian Qum rug has a fine, tight weave and therefore over time the wool has contracted causing the sidecords to curl

-Before and after adding the leather webbing strips to correct the curled sidecords, hand stitched to the reverse of the rug.
+Before and after - leather webbing strips have been added to tension and correct the curled sidecords, hand stitched to the reverse of the rug.
 (Stitches not visible from the front of the rug)

 Have you got a more specific rug repair issue?
 Get in touch and we'll use our many years of experience to help.

 We offer specialist rug repair and restoration for all types of rugs & fabrics - large or small - Oriental, Modern & Contemporary Rugs - Hand Made & Machine Made Rugs - Antique Rugs - Silk Rugs - Persian Rugs - Afghan Rugs - Turkish Rugs - Pakistan Rugs - Chinese Rugs - Indian Rugs - Kilims - Needlepoints - Tapestries - Sisal Rugs - Seagrass Rugs etc.

 We cover Wiltshire, Gloucestershire, The Cotswolds, Oxfordshire, West Berkshire and the Bristol/Bath area.
 Get in touch to see if we cover your area and receive a FREE no obligation quote.

 If, having looked at our services, you require further information or advice, please Contact us